Financial Information

 Health Fees

 All full-time students in degree programs based on the Danforth Campus are charged a mandatory health fee that gives them access to the Habif Health and Wellness Center.
 In addition, they must either enroll in the student health insurance plan or present proof of comparable coverage.
 Dental insurance is also available.
 The health fee, the health insurance premium, and the dental insurance premium are subject to annual change.
-The Office of Graduate Studies, Arts & Sciences, subsidizes costs for these for most full-time fully supported students.
+The Office of Graduate Studies, Arts & Sciences, subsidizes these insurance costs for most full-time fully supported students.

 All full-time students in degree programs based on the Medical Campus (e.g., Division of Biology & Biomedical Sciences) are also charged a mandatory health fee that provides coverage equivalent to a health insurance plan.
 Details can be found on the Student Health Services website.